Old Rectory, Epworth: Epworth Rectory haunting

 Addington Bruce (1908) noted that the earliest records that document the haunting have large discrepancies from later reports.
-According to Bruce the original records from the 18th century reduce the "haunting" to nothing more than some alleged creaking noises, knocks, footsteps or groaning sounds.
+According to Bruce, the original records from the 18th century reduce the "haunting" to nothing more than some alleged creaking noises, knocks, footsteps or groaning sounds.
 Bruce commented that "we are, therefore, justified in believing that in this case, like so many others of its kind, the fallibility of human memory has played an overwhelming part in exaggerating the experiences actually undergone."
 He suggested that Hetty had produced the phenomena fraudulently.

-Trevor H. Hall in his book New Light on Old Ghosts (1965) also provided naturalistic explanations for the phenomena at the Rectory.
+Trevor H. Hall in his book New Light on Old Ghosts (1965) also provided natural explanations for the phenomena at the Rectory.